The Major and/or Concentration

 • Complete the Major/Minor Declaration or Change Form below.

-• Obtain the signature of the Department Chair or Program Director of the major you would like to add.
-(Note: If changing majors, you do not need the signature of the Department Chair of your old major.)
+• Obtain the required signature* as follows (Note: If changing majors, you do not need the signature of the Department Chair of your old major.):

 • If declaring a Double Major, an approved FOUR-YEAR PLAN must also accompany the Declaration or Change or Major/concentration Form.